alphagov/govuk-rfcs/rfc-033-violation-of-srp-and-the-open-closed-principle.md

 - The **[single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)** recommends that you give each class/object in your system a single responsibility.

-In this case, ContentItem has more than responsibility because it is inheriting the responsibilities of its mixed-in concerns (effectively through multiple inheritance).
+In this case, ContentItem has more than one responsibility because it is inheriting the responsibilities of its mixed-in concerns (effectively through multiple inheritance).

 &nbsp;